onetep-devel/documentation/kpoints_and_spin.rst

-The tight-binding (TB) mode is designed to use fully localised NGWFs ( ``extended_ngwf : F F F``) and the k-point sampling is performed by augmenting the Hamiltonian, overlap and other matrices with the phase factors.
+The tight-binding (TB) mode is designed to use fully localised NGWFs ( ``extended_ngwf : F F F``) and the k-point sampling is performed by augmenting the Hamiltonian, overlap and other matrices with k-dependent phase factors.

-Specifically, in the TB mode, we adopts the Bloch sum form of the Bloch
+Specifically, in the TB mode, we adopt the Bloch sum form of the Bloch function:
-functions:

 .. math::
    \psi_{n\mathbf k}(\mathbf r) = \sum_{\mathbf R} e^{i\mathbf k \cdot \mathbf R} \sum_\alpha c_{n,\mathbf k}^\alpha \phi_\alpha(\mathbf r - \mathbf R)

 where :math:`c_{n\mathbf k}` is the k-dependent coefficient that rotates the basis into Kohn-Sham eigenstates (similar to that in the PW mode) and :math:`\mathbf{R}` is the lattice vector of the unit cell.
-Using this expression, we can re-express the charge density and the Kohn-Sham energy.
+Using this expression, we can re-express the charge density and the Kohn-Sham energy with k-dependent phase factors.

-Using this Bloch sum the charge density becomes:
+Using this Bloch sum, the charge density becomes

 .. math::
    \begin{aligned}